Quantifying Information Extraction using Generalized Quantum Measurements

-\begin{enumerate} \item Initialize $\R=0$ (the density matrix). \item Take an index $\bi$ that has not been used before in this algorithm (i.e., from the set of indexes that have not been previously included in some projector; index $\bi$ corresponds to a measurement outcome).
-Is there any? \begin{enumerate} \item YES: Continue to 2. \item NO: Return $\R$ (this is the state of the system). \end{enumerate} \item Initialize $\P=\Pi_{\bi}$ (what will become a projector projecting into an eigenspace of $\R$) and $I=\{\bi\}$ (a set of indexes that define $\P$, right now containing a single element). \item Find all $\bi'$ that have not been used before such that $\Pi_{\bi'}\P\neq 0$.
-Are there any? \begin{enumerate} \item YES: Update $\P=\P+\sum_{\bi'}\Pi_{\bi'}$ and $I=I\cup\{\bi'\}_{\bi'}$.
+Let us denote the coarse-graining for which observational entropy is equal to von Neumann entropy as $\C=\{\PO_{\bi}\}$ and its corresponding set of POVM elements as $\{\hPi_{\bi}\}$.
+We will also denote the index set of unused indices in the algorithm as $I_{\mathrm{un}}$.
+The algorithm goes as follows: \begin{enumerate} \item Initialize $\R=0$ (a null matrix at the beginning which will represent the inferred quantum state at the end of the algorithm).
+Initialize the set of unused indices (measurement outcomes) as the set of all indices, $I_{\mathrm{un}}=\{\bi\}$. \item Take an index $\bi\in I_{\mathrm{un}}$ that has not been used before in this algorithm.
+Are there any?
+(In other words, is the set $I_{\mathrm{un}}$ non-empty?) \begin{enumerate} \item YES: Update the set of unused indices by subtracting that index, $I_{\mathrm{un}}=I_{\mathrm{un}}\setminus \bi$.
+Continue to 2. \item NO: Return $\R$ (this is the inferred state of the system). \end{enumerate} \item Initialize $\P=\hPi_{\bi}$ and set (or reset) $I=\{\bi\}$ (a set of indexes that defines $\P$). \item Find all $\bi'$ that have not been used before such that $\hPi_{\bi'}\P\neq 0$.
+Are there any? \begin{enumerate} \item YES: Update $\P=\P+\sum_{\bi'}\hPi_{\bi'}$ and $I=I\cup\{\bi'\}_{\bi'}$.
+Update the unused index set by subtracting all those indices as $I_{\mathrm{un}}=I_{\mathrm{un}}\setminus \{\bi'\}_{\bi'}$.
 Go back to 3. \item NO: According to Lemma~\ref{lma:eigenprojector}, $\P$ is a projector.
-Continue to 4. \end{enumerate} \item Calculate $\rho=(\sum_{\bi\in I}p_\bi)/\tr[\P]$ (where $p_\bi$'s denote the probabilities of outcomes). \item Update $\R=\R+\rho\P$.
-Go back to 1. \end{enumerate}

-The fact that $\R$ generated this way is the state of the system comes from the following lemmas.
+Continue to 4. \end{enumerate} \item Calculate $\rho=(\sum_{\bi\in I}p_\bi)/\tr[\P]$ (where $p_\bi$'s denote the probabilities of outcomes).
+Accodring the Lemma~\ref{lma:eigenvalue}, $\rho$ is an eigenvalue. \item Update $\R=\R+\rho\P$.
+Go back to 1. \end{enumerate} The fact that $\R$ generated this way is the state of the system comes from the following lemmas.

-\begin{lemma} $\P$'s generated by steps 1.--3.~form a complete set of orthogonal projectors, and each $\P$ projects into an eigenspace of the state of the system. \end{lemma}
+\begin{lemma} $\P$'s generated by steps 1--3 form a complete set of orthogonal projectors, and each $\P$ projects into an eigenspace of the state of the system. \end{lemma}

-\begin{lemma} $\rho$ generated by step 4.~is an eigenvalue of the state of the system corresponding to projector $\P$. \end{lemma}

-The proofs of these lemmas, which are a consequence of Eq.~\eqref{eq:rhoandPi}, can be found in Appendix~\ref{app:quantum_state_inference}.
-There you will also find an example of how this algorithm works on an example of a single von Neumann measurement scheme from section~\ref{sec:singlevN}.
+\begin{lemma} $\rho$ generated by step 4 is an eigenvalue of the state of the system corresponding to projector $\P$. \end{lemma} The proofs of these lemmas, which are a consequence of Eq.~\eqref{eq:rhoandPi}, can be found in Append.~\ref{app:quantum_state_inference}.
+There we also show how this algorithm works on an example of a single von Neumann measurement scheme from Sec.~\ref{sec:singlevN}.